tjammer/raylib-ocaml/README.md

 ## Raygui
 In addition to raylib, there are bindings to <a href="https://github.com/raysan5/raygui" target="_blank">raygui</a>, an immediate mode gui library which complements raylib.
+The documentation of the raygui bindings can be viewed [online](https://tjammer.github.io/raylib-ocaml/raygui/Raygui/index.html) as well.
 As with the raylib bindings, the bindings stick close to the C source.
 An exception to this are the `*_style` functions, which take a polymorphic variant.
 An example can be found in `examples/gui`.

 ![gui_example](images/raygui.gif)